Samuel1810/Samuel1810/README.md

 Hi there, I'm Samuel 👋
+I'm a QA Engineer 🤓

-- 💻 I’m currently working on simple side projects
+- 💻 I’m currently working on simple tests projects
-- 🤓 I’m currently learning Java
+- 🤓 I’m currently learning Cypress and other tools to do automated and manual tests